STAT540-UBC/STAT540-UBC.github.io/subpages/group_project_rubrics.md

 You do not need to open an issue and tag TAs for this.
 Just make sure that your last commit is by the date of the first presentation

-## Poster (20 pts)
+## Oral presentation (20 pts)

-Your poster as `poster.pdf` should be in your root group repo.
-For all the things you need for your poster, you can create a subdirectory poster and keep your stuff there.
+Your presentation file as `presentation.pdf` should be in your root group repo.
+For all the things you need for your presentation, you can create a subdirectory and keep your stuff there.

-**Poster session**
+**Presentation session**

-- We will have a poster session on Wed.
-Apr 3th, 9:30 AM - 12 pm in the Atrium of the ESB.
-This is a group-level deliverable so all group members should be present for the poster presentation.
+- We will two oral presentation sessions on Mon.
+Apr 1st and Wed.
+Apr 3th.
+This is a group-level deliverable so all group members should be present during the presentation.
+More details will be provided soon.
-- You will print your poster in 48’‘(W)x36’’(H) which is the standard conference poster size.
-Apologies for the cost!
-If you really need help for that, sometimes supervisors will help especially if your poster could be presented in other academic poster sessions.

-**Poster evaluation**
+**Presentation evaluation**

-Your poster is evaluated in 5 different categories.
-You can find the rubric for poster evaluation [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/posterRubric2012.pdf).
+Your presentation is evaluated in 5 different categories.
+You can find the rubric for presentation evaluation [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/posterRubric2012.pdf).

-Please provide a link to your poster.pdf file in your group repo `README.md`.
-This is a group-level deliverable so one of your group member should submit it by linking it in an issue with name "Poster of [group name]", and provide the revision SHA and tag the TAs and instructors who are mentors of your project by <span style="color: red">_Apr 4th, 2019_</span>.
+Please provide a link to your presentation.pdf file in your group repo `README.md`.
+This is a group-level deliverable so one of your group member should submit it by linking it in an issue with name "Presentation of [group name]", and provide the revision SHA and tag the TAs and instructors who are mentors of your project by <span style="color: red">_Apr 4th, 2019_</span>.

 ## Individual report (8 pts)